NAIST-SE/PNG-BRIDGES/index.md

 ## Steering
 - Raula Gaikovina Kula (Organizer, Nara Institute of Science and Technology)
-- Christoph Treude (Organizer, University of Adelaide)
-- Hideaki Hata (Organizer, Nara Institute of Science and Technology)

 Due to limited space availability, DAY2 attendance at the workshop is by invitation only.

 ## Venue
-BRIDGES2023 will take place at Loloata resort, which is located on an island off the coast of Port Moresby, capital of Pacific nation, Papua New Guinea (PNG).
+BRIDGES2023 will take place at [Loloata resort](https://www.loloataislandresort.com/), which is located on an island off the coast of Port Moresby, capital of Pacific nation, Papua New Guinea (PNG).
 Known as the land of unexpected, locals speak over 850 languages and have a diverse culture, flora and fauna (like the Bird of Paradise and the world's largest butterfly, the Queen Alexandra Birdwing), making PNG one of the last untouched locations on the planet.
 With independence day looming on September 16th, we expect the area to be buzzing with pacific-style culture and experiences.

 ## International Talks